dhis2/wow-backend/guides/monitoring.md

 ## DHIS2 Monitoring configuration

-The monitoring subsystem is disabled by default.
+The monitoring subsystem is disabled by default, and can be enabled by defining a set of properties in the `dhis.conf` DHIS 2 configuration file.

 Each metrics cluster has to be explicitely enabled in order for the metrics to be exported.
 The metrics can be enabled by setting to `true` the following configuration keys: